classic-sasquatch-behavior/skeleton-key/README.md

 cleaning up the FOR_MXN macros

-user control over the names of the dimensions in on::Tensor
+allow user configuration for proper names/cardinality of dimensions within Tensor, as well as some structure to handle transformations between differently-linearized n dimensional matrices.